poonchuanan/tp/docs/DeveloperGuide.md

 *Figure 1.
 Architecture diagram of traKCAL*

 The Architecture Diagram shown above explains the high-level design of **traKCAL**.
-There are 8 components in traKCAL and their functionalities will be discussed below:
+There are 8 components in traKCAL, and their functionalities will be discussed below:

 <br>